mstksg/inCode/copy/entries/singletons-1.md

 and we don't *want* the state of the door in its type.
 Our `lockAnyDoor` function earlier was an example.

-We have a couple of options here --- we can create a new type `SomeDoor`, that doesn't have the opened/closed status in its type, but rather as a runtime
+We have a couple of options here --- first, we can create a new type `SomeDoor`, that doesn't have the opened/closed status in its type, but rather as a runtime value:
-value:

 ```haskell
 data SomeDoor = MkSomeDoor